f4iteightiz/ellipse_iso_perimeter/README.md

 Dependencies of MATH "SOL" or Advantage "SOLVE".

-PERE10: calculus of ellipse perimeter using a modified shortened cycloid function with F(t)= ((0.354484 +1.04508*t) - SQRT((0.354484 +1.04508*t)**2  - 4*(0.189207 * (0.210357*t + t**2)))) /.378414 instead of "t" in the
+PERE10: calculus (approximation) of ellipse perimeter using a modified shortened cycloid function with F(t)= ((0.354484 +1.04508*t) - SQRT((0.354484 +1.04508*t)**2  - 4*(0.189207 * (0.210357*t + t**2)))) /.378414 instead of "t" in the
 standard form of a standard shortened cycloid X= (pi/4)*F(t) -(0.5-sqrt(2)/pi)*sin(pi*t), Y=.Y= 0.5 +sqrt(2)/pi +(0.5-sqrt(2)/pi)*cos(pi*t)
+Dependencies: MATH "SOL" or ADVANTAGE "SOLVE".

 PEREL9: calculus of ellipse perimeter using an approximation function for the iso-perimeter curves.
 Further works planned.
 The first level of calculus is implemented: isoperimeter function is curve fitted with an ellipse and a constant 1.64079 (see file header).
-The second level of calculus (instead of constant 1.64079, use a function): an hyperbola was evaluated and will be worked out the next weeks/months.
-The third level: tbd
-Each added level increase the approximation results.
-For the reason conics are used (polynom of degree 2 in X and Y), the solving is done by usual mathematic formula.
+Dependencies: none.

 PERELS: calculate the perimeter of an ellipse according the best suitable method (best convergency identified depending of the factor b/a).